Multivariate and regression models for directional data based on projected P\'olya trees: Numerical studies

 \subsection{Simulated prior paths}

-Let us consider a scenario for spherical data, $k=3$.
-For this, let us envision a sphere and imagine an arrow piercing the sphere in the center from south to north, and a table cutting the sphere right in the equator.
-Consider an arbitrary point on the surface of the sphere.
-The angle $\theta_1$, called \emph{colatitud}, is the angle from the arrow to the point, measured from north to south.
-The angle $\theta_2$, called \emph{longitude}, is the angle measured anti clock-wise of the projection of the point to the table.
-The pair $(\theta_1,\theta_2)$ characterises any point on the sphere surface.

 We first illustrate some paths of the projected P\'olya tree centred around the projected normal, as in \eqref{eq:PPTn}.
 We took three levels of the partition $M=3$, a precision parameter $\alpha=1$, a function $\varphi(m)=m^{\delta}$ with $\delta=1.1$, and different values of $\bmu$.
-For each setting we sampled twenty paths (densities) from the model.
+For each setting we sampled ten paths (densities) from the model.
 The joint and marginal densities of $\Theta_l$, $l=1,2$, were approximated numerically with $T=100$ points.

-Figure \ref{fig:prior1} contains nine panels which correspond to $\bmu'=(-1,-1,-1)$ (first column), $\bmu'=(0,0,0)$ (middle column) and $\bmu'=(1,1,1)$ (third column).
-Marginal densities for $\Theta_1$ and $\Theta_2$ are shown in the first and second rows, respectively.
-For $\Theta_1$ we note that the support is bounded to $[0,\pi]$ and that the densities are not periodic, $f(0)\neq f(\pi)$, whereas for $\Theta_2$, the support is $[0,2\pi]$ and the densities are periodic, $f(0)=f(2\pi)$.
+Figure \ref{fig:prior2} contains nine panels which correspond to $\bmu'=(0,-1,1)$ (first column), $\bmu'=(-1,0,1)$ (middle column) and $\bmu'=(-1,1,0)$ (third column).
+Marginal densities for $\Theta_1$ and $\Theta_2$ are shown around the circle in the first and second rows, respectively.
+For $\Theta_1$ we note that the support is bounded to $[0,\pi]$, half upper part of the circle, and that the densities are not periodic, $f(0)\neq f(\pi)$; whereas for $\Theta_2$, the support is $[0,2\pi]$, the densities go around the entire circle and are periodic, $f(0)=f(2\pi)$.
 If for $\Theta_1$ we completed the plot up to $2\pi$, the density in $[\pi,2\pi]$ would be a reflection of the density in $[0,\pi]$.
 Third row shows some population moments as boxplots, the mean marginal directions, $\nu_1$ and $\nu_2$, marginal concentrations, $\varrho_1$ and $\varrho_2$, given in \eqref{eq:moments}, and the correlation measure $\rho$ given in \eqref{eq:cor}.